-You must present this ticket to the UAL Corporation representative at the
+You must present this ticket to the UAL Corporation representative at the entrance to the Gold Coast Room to be admitted to the Meeting of Stockholders.
 If you plan to attend the Meeting of Stockholders, please mark the appropriate box on the proxy card above.